seanox/aspect-js/manual/en/mvc.md

 });
 ```

-All requested paths pass through the permit method(s).
-This can decide what
+All requested paths pass through the registered permit methods.
+These decide
-happens to the path.
-The following return values are expected from each permit
+what happens to the path.
+The following return values are expected from each
-method:
+permit method:

 __True__ The validation is successful and the iteration via further permit
 methods is continued.
 If all permit methods return true and thus confirm the